artprojectgroup/wc-apg-city/readme.txt

 = Features =
 * You can select from GeoNames or Google Maps API.
-* You must add your own Google Maps API Key.
+* You must add your own Google Maps API Key or GeoNames username.
 * You can customize the default text of the selection field.
 * You can customize the text of the option to reload a text field.
 * If postcode is shared by more than one city, the customer can select the correct city from the list returned by Google Maps.